Can You Straighten Damp Hair?

 Image: IStock

+Towel dry your hair to reduce blow-drying time and avoid heat damage.
 Microfiber towels can absorb water quickly and make it easier to dry hair quickly.
-Squeeze your hair with the microfiber towel.
-Do not rub.
-This will reduce the blow-drying time.
+Gently squeeze your hair with a microfiber towel.
+Do not try to rub your hair dry.

 2. Do Not Skip The Conditioner